aoloe/scribus-patches/README.md

 - Activate the new Scripter

-# Patches that should be created
+## Patches that should be created

+- by default place the tools toolbar on the left and hide the other toolbars

+### User interface

+### Text frames

 - remove the "Unlik with copy" and rename "Unlink with cut" as "Item > Text frames > Unlink and cut Text" (or better name)
   https://bugs.scribus.net/view.php?id=14327